robertaicenogle/Statistics_R_Programming/README.md

 - For Windows, run it through the installer as you would with any other Windows program

 ### R Studio Configuration
-- Four panes within the application window
+- R Studio has four panes within the application window
 - Top-left pane contains your source, or any RScripts, tables, and files you open within RStudio
 - Bottom-left pane contains the R console
   - Can interact with the environment in real time and test parts of our code before we write them in our scripts)